 - Carol mentioned using elderberry syrup or tablets Sambucol and spraying counters and every handle in the house with hydrogen peroxide.

 - Kandyce gives her family Vitamin D to help cut the time they are sick.
+We all know Vitamin D3 is the best, thanks Cheryl!

 My Sister’s Garlic Soup